-Illuminated Vanity Mirror

-Sun Visor "Slide-Out" Feature - If Equipped

-The sun visor "slide-on rod" feature allows for additional flexibility in positioning the visor to block out the sun.
+Illuminated Vanity Mirror Sun Visor "Slide-On Rod" Feature - If Equipped The sun visor "Slide-On Rod" feature allows for additional flexibility in positioning the visor to block out the sun.

-- 1. Fold down sun visor.
+1. Fold down the sun visor.

-- 2. Unclip visor from center clip.
+2. Unclip the visor from the center clip.

-- 3. Pull the sun visor toward inside rearview mirror to extend.
+3. Pull the sun visor toward the inside rearview mirror to extend it.